We all must answer one day to our God, the Creator of the universe and all that is in it!

 Gal 5:4-5 You have been severed from Christ, you who are seeking to be justified by law; you have fallen from grace.
 5 For we through the Spirit, by faith, are waiting for the hope of righteousness.

-Every person has to make a choice!
 Who is YOUR hope in, right now??

 The Apostle Paul knew this quite well, and therefore he was willing to turn his back on his own attempts at goodness, reaching out to the only One who offers true hope of being saved.